-- For vegetation alliances, the study area is 0.25 mile around Project facilities (see Table TERR 1-1). - For riparian vegetation alliances and special aquatic features, the study area is the FERC Project boundary (excluding underground Project features) and 10 feet on either side of Project access trails located outside the FERC Project boundary.
+- For vegetation alliances, the study area is 1 mile around Project facilities (see Table TERR 1-1). - For riparian vegetation alliances and special aquatic features, the study area is the FERC Project boundary (excluding underground Project features); and 10 feet on either side of Project access trails located outside the FERC Project boundary.; and the bypass reach.